Compare prices & start saving today!

-    The five types of homeowner packages offered to owners of single family owner occupied homes are HO-1, HO-2, HO-3, HO-3 with HO15 and HO-8.
+The five types of homeowner packages offered to owners of single-family owner-occupied homes are HO-1, HO-2, HO-3, HO-3 with HO15 and HO-8.

 - HO-1 Basic Homeowner Insures your property against the following 11 basic Named Perils: fire/lightning, loss of property removed from premises endangered by fire or other perils, windstorm/hail, explosions, riot/civil unrest, aircraft, vehicles, smoke, vandalism/malicious mischief, theft, and breakage of glass constituting a part of the building.

-- HO-2 Broad Basic Homeowner Insures your property against the 11 basic Named Perils in HO-1 plus 7 additional named perils: falling objects, collapse of roof due to weight of ice or snow or sleet, collapse of building(s) or any part thereof, bursting of steam/hot water system , leaking of plumbing or heating system, freezing of pipes, sudden and accidental damage from artificially generated currents to electrical appliances or devices or fixtures or wiring.
+- HO-2 Broad Basic Homeowner Insures your property against the 11 basic Named Perils in HO-1 plus 7 additional named perils: falling objects, the collapse of the roof due to the weight of ice or snow or sleet, collapse of the building(s) or any part thereof, bursting of steam/hot water system , leaking of plumbing or heating system, freezing of pipes, sudden and accidental damage from artificially generated currents to electrical appliances or devices or fixtures or wiring.

 - HO-3 Special Extended Homeowner Provides for comprehensive coverage (All Risks) on your home and the 18 (HO-2) broad named perils coverage on your contents.
 This is the most popular of all homeowner policies.